 Ensuring you have an in-depth understanding of the role you are hiring for will make the rest of the recruitment process easier and faster.

-You’ll quickly be able to determine who has the experience required to successfully fulfill the role and more.
+You’ll quickly be able to determine who has the experience required to successfully fulfil the role and more.

 It also ensures candidates have a clear purpose and planned goals for the position when they join, removing any ambiguity on where they fit within wider business objectives.